Kid Friendly Caesar Salad

 Moms, do I have caesar salad recipe for you.
 This is one of Eli’s favorite salads now and he literally requests it daily.
 He eats a whole plate full, even when I sneak some lacinato kale in the salad.
 I told him the other night as he scarfed down a plate full of salad that he just polished off about 1/4 a head of kale.
 His jaw just about slammed down on the table.
 He said he didn’t even know there was kale in the salad, he thought the dark green leaves were darker romaine lettuce pieces.
-The dressing is what makes this a kid friendly salad (no anchovies or raw egg) or should I say adult friendly as well.
-You can make it more of an adult salad by adding some kale as well as multigrain croutons.
+The dressing is what makes this a kid friendly caesar salad (no anchovies, mayo or raw egg) or should I say adult friendly as well.
+You can make it more of an adult salad by adding some kale, as well as multigrain croutons.
 To keep it truly kid friendly, I would just serve the dressing over some romaine leaves and make up some sourdough or french bread croutons.
-BTW, I don’t always add croutons to the salad, so don’t feel the pressure.
-We usually just have this salad as a side to our meal sans the croutons.
-I just don’t always have time to whip up a batch of croutons during the week.

 You know what I love about this salad?
 The dressing makes enough for a weeks worth of salads.
 I made the dressing up on Sunday and we paired this salad with our dinner all week.
-All I had to do was throw some dressing on some fresh lettuce leaves, (which I show you how to keep fresh and handy in this post) and voila, the salad was complete.
+All I had to do was toss the dressing with some pre-washed and stored lettuce and kale leaves, and voila, the salad was complete.
 It was nice having a salad each night to compliment the other vegetables and entree I was serving.
 I’m finding that as my kids are growing, their appetites are as well.
 I need to have more variety and more substance on the table each night, and a salad is a great and healthy way to add that extra bit.

 - 1/2 teaspoon freshly ground pepper